How to Store, Freeze and Reheat Risotto

 Here’s how to bring leftover risotto back to life: For every 1 cup of risotto, bring about 1/4 cup low-sodium chicken or vegetable broth (whichever you used to make your original pan) to a boil on the stove in a pot large enough to fit the risotto.
 If you don’t happen to have either on hand, water can work in a pinch.
 Add the risotto and stir it for a few minutes until the rice warms up.
 If the risotto is still quite thick, you can add a splash or two more broth, as needed, to loosen it up.

-Even better, make risotto fritters.
+Even better, make leftover risotto balls.
 Reheated risotto won’t taste exactly like its former self, since the rice will cook a little more as it warms up and become less al dente, so transforming risotto into something completely new is a winning solution.
 Add a few eggs to the cold risotto, shape the mixture into balls, coat them in breadcrumbs, and pan-fry them and you’ll have a winning snack that may rival the original.
+Another similar recipe is cheesy arancini.

-Get the recipe: How To Make Risotto Fritters
+Get the recipe: How To Make Risotto Balls